tjarkvandemerwe/tidyprompt/README.md

 #> [1] "It's nice to meet you.
 Is there something I can help you with or would you like to chat?"
 ```

-`add_text` is a simple example of a prompt wrapper.
+`add_text` is a simple example of a prompt wrap.
 It simply adds some
 text at the end of the base prompt.

 ``` r